 These are quibbles and room for improvement in future upgrades or as paid in-app additions.
 What it does is nice at a price.
-On many American cellular plans, overage fees start at $15 per gigabyte, or three times the sale price of TripMode.
-TripMode can be used for seven days with its full functionality, after which point it throttles to allow only 15 minutes of use per day if a license isn’t purchased.
+On many American cellular plans, overage fees start at $15 per gigabyte or three times the sale price of TripMode.
+TripMode can be used for seven days with its full functionality; after that, it throttles to allow only 15 minutes of use per day if a license isn’t purchased.

 Related Articles :

 - Pisa residents protest at plans for a mosque near Leaning Tower

 - Rio Olympics 2016: Did the IOC’s gamble pay off, or did Brazil fail to deliver?